davharris/dissertation/dissertation.md

 In general, ecologists have not had much success using neural networks for SDM [e.g. @dormann_components_2008], but neural networks' recent success in other machine learning contexts [including contexts with latent random variables; @murphy_machine_2012; @bengio_deep_2013] makes them worth a second look for JSDM.
 While one can build stochastic versions of other nonlinear regression methods as well [e.g. @hutchinson_incorporating_2011], the relative simplicity of the backpropagation algorithm for training neural networks [@murphy_machine_2012] makes them very appealing for exploratory research.

-A neural net is a statistical model that makes its predictions by applying a series of nonlinear transformations to one or more predictor variables such as environmental measurements (Figure 3; Appendix B).
+A neural net is a statistical model that makes its predictions by applying a series of nonlinear transformations to one or more predictor variables such as environmental measurements (Figure 1.3; Appendix A.2).
 After a suitable transformation of the environmental data, a final operation performs logistic regressions in the transformed space to make predictions about each species' occurrence probability [cf @leathwick_using_2005].
-Training a neural network entails simultaneously optimizing the parameters associated with these transformations to optimize the overall likelihood (Appendix C).
+Training a neural network entails simultaneously optimizing the parameters associated with these transformations to optimize the overall likelihood (Appendix A.3).

 ![**A** A generalized diagram for stochastic feed-forward neural networks that transform environmental variables into occurrence probabilities multiple species.
 The network's hidden layers perform a nonlinear transformation of the observed and unobserved ("latent") environmental variables; each species' occurrence probability then depends on the state of the final hidden layer in a generalized linear fashion. **B** The specific network used in this paper, with two hidden layers.
 The inputs include Worldclim variables involving temperature and precipitation, as well as random draws from each of the latent environmental factors.
 These inputs are multiplied by a coefficient matrix and then nonlinearly transformed in the first hidden layer.
 The second hidden layer uses a different coefficient matrix to linearly transform its inputs down to a smaller number of variables (like Principal Components Analysis of the previous layer's activations).
 A third matrix of coefficients links each species' occurrence probability to each of the variables in this linear summary (like one instance of logistic regression for each species).
 The coefficients are all learned using a variant of the backpropagation algorithm.](figures/1/network-schematic.pdf)

 Most neural networks' predictions are deterministic functions of their inputs.
 Applied to SDM, this would mean that each species' occurrence probability would be fully specified by the small number of variables that ecologists happen to measure.
-Mistnet's neural networks, in contrast, are *stochastic* [@neal_connectionist_1992; @tang_learning_2013; Appendix B], meaning that they allow species' occurrence probabilities to depend on unobserved environmental factors as well.
+Mistnet's neural networks, in contrast, are *stochastic* [@neal_connectionist_1992; @tang_learning_2013; Appendix A.2], meaning that they allow species' occurrence probabilities to depend on unobserved environmental factors as well.
 The true values of these unobserved factors are (by definition) not known, but one can still represent their *possible* values using samples from a probability distribution.
 In the absence of any information about what these variables should represent, mistnet defaults to sampling them from standard normal distributions.
-Depending on which values are sampled (i.e. on the possible states of the environment), the model could expect to see radically different kinds of species assemblages (Figure 1, Figure 3).
+Depending on which values are sampled (i.e. on the possible states of the environment), the model could expect to see radically different kinds of species assemblages (Figure 1.1, Figure 1.3).

 Inference can also proceed backward through a stochastic network: the presence (or absence) of one species provides information about the local environment, which can then be used to make better predictions about other species.
 For example, suppose that a researcher has more data about the local distribution of waterfowl---which are of special interest to hunters and conservation groups---than about other species.